OfficeDev/hands-on-labs/O3653/O3653-18 People/lab.md

   ```

-4. Add the index action that will list the relevant people for the logged-in user.
+4. Edit the **Index** action that will list the relevant people for the logged-in user.

   ```c#
     [Authorize]